MoserMichael/jscriptparse/README.md

 ![pux](pux.jpg) - the pyx scripting langauge and REPL shell.

+The programming language is named after Winnie the Pooh, in the Russian translation of [Boris Zahoder](https://en.wikipedia.org/wiki/Boris_Zakhoder)

-The scripting language and interpreter for the pyx language.
+The scripting language and interpreter for the pyx language.  (see this [design document](PUX.md)

 - the interpreter/repl script is [here](https://github.com/MoserMichael/jscriptparse/blob/main/pyx) - you need to have node installed for this.
 - Example tests scripts are [here](https://github.com/MoserMichael/jscriptparse/tree/main/tests) - see files with extension .p (.out - expected output of the script)